 Through the course of the investigation, the ACLU surveyed more than 120 former OC jail inmates.
 The resulting report, authored by Esther Lim and Daisy Ramirez, is over 100 pages long and features individual stories from former inmates as well as and current inmates personally interviewed by the ACLU.

-The report is rich with stories that include instances of jail violence (not a new issue for Orange County), dangerous foods in the kitchens, inadequate and dirty clothing, unsafe foods served to inmates, unsanitary living conditions, denied mental health treatment, intentionally withheld menstrual hygiene products, poor medical care for pregnant women, and more.
+The report is rich with stories that include instances of jail violence (not a new problem for Orange County), dangerous foods in the kitchens, inadequate and dirty clothing, unsafe foods served to inmates, unsanitary living conditions, denied mental health treatment, intentionally withheld menstrual hygiene products, poor medical care for pregnant women, and more.

-One inmate, Norma, told the ACLU that two deputies slammed her face into a wall, took her to the recreation area, twisted her arms behind her back, and then ordered her to remove her clothes for a search.
+One inmate, Norma, told the ACLU that two deputies slammed her face into a wall, then took her to the recreation area, twisted her arms behind her back, and ordered her to remove her clothes for a search.
 During the search, a male deputy was present.
-Norma was then reportedly handcuffed to a wheelchair and then “paraded,” partially undressed, through the processing area of the jail, in front of both male and female inmates.
+Norma was then reportedly handcuffed to a wheelchair and “paraded,” partially undressed, through the processing area of the jail, in front of both male and female inmates.

 The ACLU found that OCSD deputies “use force that is not proportionate to the threat presented in cases where infractions do occur or at times when infractions are not present.”
 The deputies often do not give inmates a reasonable amount of time to comply, and custody personnel use force “with the intent to harm, punish, and intimidate” inmates.
 Deputies also reportedly incite violence among inmates and fail to intervene in fights in a timely fashion.

 No deputy has ever been charged in an incident of inmate abuse.
-And according to the report, the OC Board of Supervisors and Sheriff Sandra Hutchens “turned a blind eye to this abuse and misconduct” over the years.
+And according to the report, the OC Board of Supervisors and Sheriff Sandra Hutchens have “turned a blind eye to this abuse and misconduct” over the years.

 The ACLU found that OCSD deputies house inmates based on their gender assignment at birth, rather than gender identity, and that gay men and transgender individuals are held in involuntary protective custody.